SafeExamBrowser/seb-server-setup/docs/installation.rst

 This is an example structure of an installation strategy sub-directory.
-The installation directory docker/testing/basic/ in this case provides a setup for testing with a mariadb service, a seb-server single instance service and a reverse proxy service that is bundled and exposed to the host network by the proxy
+The installation directory docker/testing/basic/ in this case provides a setup for testing with a mariadb service, a seb-server single instance service and a reverse proxy service that is bundled and exposed to the host network by the proxy.

 ::